Viper Documentation

 | Mode | How It Works |

 | Percentage | If the target buys 10 SOL and you set 50%, Viper buys 5 SOL (clamped by your min/max).
-Same logic applies on Base with ETH and BSC with BNB. |
+Same logic applies on Base with ETH, BSC with BNB, and Hyperliquid with HYPE. |

-| Fixed Amount | Viper always buys with your fixed SOL/ETH/BNB amount regardless of the target's trade size. |
+| Fixed Amount | Viper always buys with your fixed SOL/ETH/BNB/HYPE amount regardless of the target's trade size. |

 Copy Trading — Managing